PayIQ/WooCommerce-PayIQ/readme.txt

 * Fix issues where order total is rounded in error when calculating the checksum.

 = 1.0.1 =
-* Bugfixes and PHP version 5.3 compatibility
+* Bugfixes and PHP version 5.3 compatibility.

 = 1.0.0 =
-* First release
+* First release.

 == Upgrade Notice ==

+= 1.1.1 =
+* Bugfixes.
+Please update.

 = 1.1.0 =
 * New feature: Subscription payments.